AASJournals/Tutorials/Repositories/UsingRepositories.md

 ![Screen shot of licensing metadata fields in Zenodo.
 You should always license your shared material.
 Please ensure the Zenodo license matches the license you've chosen for this release. ](img/zenodo_license.png "Licensing Metadata Fields in Zenodo")

 #### Communities
-You may want to list the data or code in the AAS Journals "Community".
+We ask that you list the data or code in the AAS Journals "Community" if it exists for the repository you choose.
 At the AAS Journals we manage these communities to raise awareness of data and codes published in our Journals; having your data/code in a Community means that a reader can click once to discover all the objects related to AAS Journals in that repository [(try it for Zenodo)](https://zenodo.org/communities/aas/).
-You can add your data/code DOI to a community when you are creating it.
+You can add your data/code DOI to a community while you are creating it.
+Adding to a community also gives the AAS data editors the ability to directly curate the data and metadata in your deposit, potentially improving its ability to be reused.

 ![Screen shot of Communities fields in Zenodo.
 Adding your data or code to a Community can increase its discoverability. ](img/zenodo_communities.png "Communities Metadata Fields in Zenodo")